trouseredApe/Datuk/README.md

 ### How do I compile the code on my machine? ###

 1) Fork the repository.

 2) Clone it to your computer.

-3) Import it to your favourite IDE as a Maven project..
+3) Import it to your favourite IDE as a Maven project.

 ### State of the project ###